What is home?

 Hiraeth is a Welsh word meaning “longing for a home that no longer exists or never was.”
 The Hiraeth Project began in 2016, when a group of artists and writers in Amsterdam came together with the goal of using the literary and visual arts to combat xenophobia in our communities by gathering and sharing stories of “finding home.”
 The initial concept of a magazine soon expanded into a diverse platform for creative exploration around the question: What is home?
 Since then, Hiraeth has become something of a bazaar; a meeting place for cultural exchange including a range of events, collaborations, and a digital magazine and podcast.
 We have bases in Amsterdam and London, and connections around the world.

 People have been moving from place to place across the globe for thousands of years, and we still do it today.
 Whether it be for work, love, adventure or refuge, we are always seeking home.
 Home is a feeling that we can’t quite explain, yet are always trying to find or create.
 At Hiraeth, we explore this theme through written, visual and oral storytelling via our digital magazine, podcast and live events.
+Hiraeth is a not-for-profit creative platform run by a small team of passionate volunteers, whose collective mission is to spread empathy and unity through storytelling and art.
 So–welcome!
 Read or listen to our stories, and submit your own.
 Join us on this journey, as we travel across the world in search of home.

 Sarah Bringhurst Familia

 Sarah Bringhurst Familia has lived on five different continents in the past fifteen years, but she’s still not sure where (or if!) she wants to settle down.
 In the meantime, she enjoys Amsterdam’s